 Wild boar may no longer roam the Peak District but the High Peak Hog is back for a second year!
 It will be held on 11th May 2014.

-Huge Thanks to Cyclist magazine who are rewarding all those who finish the Hog with a complimentary back issues of their fantastic magazine.
+Huge Thanks to Cyclist magazine who rewarded all those who finish the Hog with a complimentary copy of their fantastic magazine.

 Read Cycling Weekly’s review of the event

 The High Peak Hog – Can you go The Whole Hog?

 The High Peak Hog is an exciting new sportive organised by Glossop Kinder Velo Cycling Club to promote our club and cycling in the beautiful Peak District.
 The route is mostly along country lanes and the scenery is simply breathtaking!

 The entry cost includes -

 • Two route options – 83 and 50 miles (decide on the day)

 • Two ‘Category 2’ climbs – Snake Pass and Holme Moss